DesmondNzubechi/HOME-DECOR/README.md

 ### Try It Out

-We encourage you to explore the project by visiting our live demo:
+I encourage you to explore the project by visiting our live demo:

 [Demo Link](https://home-decor-by-nzubechukwu.vercel.app/)